balena-io/etcher/docs/EXTENDED-ARCHIVES.md

 We base this format on the [`tar`][tar] archive format, which has the following
 benefits:

-- It's a nearly universal archive format (easy to find robust implementations)
+- It's a common archive format, so it'd be easy to find robust modules to work with in any platform ecosystem

 - It allows us to easily impose a file order, which greatly helps with streamability.
 This is not trivial with `zip`, for instance